StevenChristy/sfml-bootstrap/README.md

 ## Notes

 This project will never support dynamic linking so please don't make requests for it.
 Other requests will be considered.
-Feel free to contribute cmake files for statically linking other libraries that might be used along side SFML - provided these libraries use a permissive non-copyleft license.
+Feel free to contribute cmake files for statically linking other libraries that might be used along side SFML - provided these libraries use a permissive non-copyleft license and cmake as their build system.

+## License

+The cmake files included in this project are licensed under a zlib/png license, the same exact license used by SFML.
+See cmake/sfml-bootstrap/license.txt for more details.